 I started my Headspace Journey back in November 2013 and have loved it.
-I have been going through gastrointestinal health issues and I have found that meditation/mindfulness has helped.
+I’ve been going through gastrointestinal health issues and I have found that meditation/mindfulness has helped.

-My question to you today is people often asking me how am I feeling or say "You must be tired," "You look tired," or "You feel tired."
+My question to you today is about people often asking me how am I feeling or saying “You must be tired,” or “You look tired,” or “You feel tired.”

-I know that learning to meditate I am looking to separate the mind from feelings.
-I don't want to attach a feeling with me, my, or I. How should I respond to these questions without attaching myself to these feelings?
+I know that in learning to meditate I am looking to separate the mind from feelings.
+I don’t want to attach a feeling with me, my or I. How should I respond to these questions without attaching myself to these feelings?

 Thank you for your time and thank you to the Headspace team for this program.

 Thanks for your message.
-It’s great to know you’ve been enjoying the journey over the past 6 months or so and reassuring to know that it has helped in some small way with the illness.
+It’s great to know you’ve been enjoying the journey and reassuring to know that it has helped in some small way with the illness.
 Your question is really interesting and strikes right at the heart of meditation.

-As you say, it is not helpful to identify too strongly with a feeling of ‘me, myself or I’.
-When we do, it tends to intensify our experience of stress and difficulty and we become more unhappy as a result.
+As you say, it is not helpful to identify too strongly with a feeling of me, myself or I. When we do, it tends to intensify our experience of stress and difficulty and we become more unhappy as a result.
 We also tend to feel more isolated and lonely, more separate from others and the world around us.
 That’s why meditation encourages us to step back and ‘witness’ thoughts and feelings as nothing but passing phenomena.
-In some of the eastern traditions this is known as ‘Big Mind’, where we simply experience mind ‘as it is’, in a very selfless, non-judgemental way.
+In some of the eastern traditions this is known as ‘Big Mind’, where we simply experience the mind as it is, in a very selfless, nonjudgemental way.